yeslogic/prince-docs/docs/tables.md

 | D   | E   | F   |
 | G   | H   | I   |

-Note that the `` property is not used in the collapsing table border model.
+Note that the `border-spacing` property is not used in the collapsing table border model.

 The rules used by Prince for choosing the "winner" border are as follows: